SuperagenticAI/agentvectordb/README.md

 - [FAQ](https://agentvectordb.readthedocs.io/faq)

 ## 🌟 Overview
-AgentVectorDB is a specialized memory management system developed by [Superagentic AI](https://super-agentic.ai).
+AgentVectorDB (AVDB) is a specialized memory management system developed by [Superagentic AI](https://super-agentic.ai).
 Built on top of LanceDB's powerful vector database capabilities, it provides optimized cognitive architecture for AI agents.

 ## 🤝 Built with LanceDB
 We extend LanceDB's robust foundation with agent-specific features: